 Romania tourist spots: Corvin castle aka Huniad Castle

-Recommended by Viktoria Urbanek from Chronic WanderlustRomania is a true paradise for travellers that love to visit old castles and dive right into a different era.
+Recommended by Viktoria Urbanek from Chronic WanderlustRomania is a true paradise for travelers that love to visit old castles and dive right into a different era.
 Especially Transylvania is a gem for castle hunters.
-By far my favourite one is Corvin Castle also referred to as Huniad Castle in Hunedoara.
+By far my favorite one is Corvin Castle also referred to as Huniad Castle in Hunedoara.
 It dates back to the 14th century and is one of the largest castles in all of Romania today.
 It’s also on the Seven Wonders of Romania listing.

-This was the western most place we visited on our eight-day road trip through Romania.
+This was the westernmost place we visited on our eight-day road trip through Romania.
 I’d highly recommend renting a car to explore the country on your own.

 Make sure to get up early, not to avoid queues (even in peak season it wasn’t crowded), but to take amazing photos of the wooden bridge leading up to the entrance of the castle with no other people in the background.
 Really take the time to wander around the castle and travel back in time by exploring the different areas.

-If you want to visit Corvin castle on a self guided tour, use the code ANDM05 to book this tour* with a 5% discount.
+If you want to visit Corvin castle on a self-guided tour, use the code ANDM05 to book this tour* with a 5% discount.